 Getting started

-You may be tempted to buy transplants at your local garden center.
-Although this can make life easier, you will have a lot more choices if you start everything from seeds, and you can Save a Fortune by Starting Your Own Seeds.
+You will also have a lot more variety in your homestead garden if you start everything from seeds, and you can Save a Fortune by Starting Your Own Seeds.

-- Garden Vertically With a Sandwich Board A-Frame
+- Garden Vertically With a Sandwich Board A-Frame is perfect for those who don’t have a lot of space for a garden.

-Advanced gardening strategies
+Advanced homestead gardening strategies

 - 7 Benefits of Gardening with Chickens